top of page

-Bone beads have been part of human adornment for thousands of years, yet many people today hesitate when they hear the word “bone.”
-The hesitation usually comes from misunderstanding rather than reality.
+Bone beads have been part of human adornment for thousands of years.
+Yet, many people today hesitate when they hear the word “bone.”
+This hesitation stems from misunderstanding rather than reality.
 In truth, bone beads are one of the most sustainable, natural, and culturally rich materials available to jewellery makers.
-When sourced ethically and used with intention, they carry a deep-earth wisdom, a grounded beauty, and a gentle reminder that nothing in nature is wasted.
+When sourced ethically and used with intention, they carry deep-earth wisdom, grounded beauty, and a gentle reminder that nothing in nature is wasted.

-As someone who works closely with different natural materials, I’ve come to deeply appreciate the incredible qualities of bone beads — not only from a design perspective, but from an environmental and cultural one as well.
+As someone who works closely with different natural materials, I’ve come to deeply appreciate the incredible qualities of bone beads — not only from a design perspective but also from an environmental and cultural one.
 In this article, you’ll learn what bone beads really are, why they’re eco-friendly, how they support artisan communities around the world, and why they deserve to be celebrated rather than feared.

 What Are Bone Beads, Really?